sm8799/Secure_E_Vote/README.md

 This is the repository containing the information and code regarding secure e voting website Version_1.

-We are hoping to give complete system upto 18th April which will have minimum requirements of online voting.
+We are up with version 1.1